i-MSCP/imscp/configs/debian/listeners.d/README.md

 ### Introduction

-This directory contains the listener files which are responsible to register your own listeners on the i-MSCP event manager.
+This directory contains the listener files which are responsible to register your own event listeners on the i-MSCP event manager.
 Any listener file found in this directory is loaded automatically by i-MSCP at runtime.

-A listener file is a simple perl script which defines one or many event listeners and register them on the i-MSCP event manager.
+A listener file is a simple Perl script which defines one or many event listeners and register them on the i-MSCP event manager.
 When the events on which the listeners are listening are triggered, the listeners are automatically run.

 ### Listener file namespaces